scala-steward/SAMLer/README.md

 -   OAuth /authorize to initiate IDP sign in flow (SP-initiated login)
 -   Assertion Consumer Service (ACS) endpoint to respond to login-result POSTs from IDPs and redirect the user back to the application
 -   Error logs of all exchanges
+-  Management of IDPs by an authorised endpoint (basic config API key authorisation)

 #### Could have
 -   Lock IDPs to certain domain name(s)